devleaks/lata-docs/docs/Recipes.md

 LATA will not generate any movement for that Service.
 The object will be spawned at the time of service (`start`) and removed after the service (`duration`).
 Typical example of such objects that appear around the aircraft when it arrives are cones or chocks.
 They are removed, or disappear, just before the aircraft leaves.

+# Simpler Turnaround Scheduling

+LATA uses independent arrival and departure turnaround service scheduling.
+It is also possible to schedule all services relative to the arrival time, and ignore or minimize turnaround services relative to departure.